-To survey and provide students with a study of the nature of the North American Indian art experience and formations as these have occurred in a variety of places and among an array of Native American and First Nations groups over time.
+To survey and provide students with a study of the nature of the North American Indian art experience and formations as these have occurred in a variety of places and among a range of Native American and First Nations groups over time.
 Supplementary class presentations by resource people with special knowledge and insight into Native American and First Nations history, students making special reports (as time allows) and activities related to the exposition of American and Canadian Indian material and spiritual culture will occur when these activities are available and appropriate, giving the student an opportunity to experience first-hand, certain aspects of indigenous cultures.
-Some or all of the following aspects of Native history and society will be covered: traditional Native American arts, Native American arts vs. crafts, museum collections, materials and techniques, religious and ceremonial art, art as social representations, Native American music and dance, contemporary Native American arts, Native American literature, Native American performances, Native American films, European/Euro-American views of Native Americans, Native American views of the indigenous people of North America, the myth of the American West and Indians within visual expressions, Native Americans in popular culture, and stereotypes of Native Americans.
+Some or all of the following aspects of Native history and society will be covered: traditional Native American arts, Native American arts vs. crafts, museum collections, materials and techniques, religious and ceremonial art, art as social representations, Native American music and dance, contemporary Native American arts, Native American views of Native American, Native American views of the indigenous people of North America, the myth of the American West and Indians within visual expressions, Native Americans in popular culture, and stereotypes of Native Americans.